ftjuh/I2Cwrapper/README.md

 # History

-v0.3.0 Initial release, forked from AccelStepperI2C
+v0.3.0 Initial release of I2Cwrapper, forked from AccelStepperI2C

 Historical note: I2Cwrapper evolved from the [AccelStepperI2C project](https://github.com/ftjuh/AccelStepperI2C).
 The latter is still available in the Arduino library manager even if its use is discouraged.
-I2Cwrapper is functionally fully equivalent to AccelSteperI2C if you simply select only the AccelSteperI2C module for compilation and ignore the other modules.
+I2Cwrapper is functionally fully equivalent to AccelSteperI2C if you simply select only the AccelSteperI2C and ServoI2C modules for compilation and ignore the other modules.